SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Treasury-Guild/Docs/GoogleDocs/1sbZPqeS3-omflKMAg1SiYhG7hZG7Xqg34U-4SgUBd48/doc-text-only.md

 Use the Load All Files button to load all the Excel CSV reports into Excel.

+Duplicate contributions are highlighted in red and filtered separately

+If possible check the contribution task and confirm that a moving done step was forgotten.

+It is possible to reuse the same task with a different assignee

 **Potential Critical Errors**

-Retry when date format errors comes up (they come from errors people do in task name)

 Internal errors or compute errors.
 Press the End button on the error pop-up to stop scripts.

+****

-### DELETE Selected Rows
+### DELETE Filtered Rows (Button)

 Deletes visible rows in Insert Contributions Sheet Data Table

-Usually skipped if no critical contribution rows (fully red rows) are at present and filtered in
+Usually skipped if no critical contribution rows (fully red rows) are at present and filtered inIf there are fully red rows and it says ProofLink already exists, then you can check the Dework task’s activities to see if the task was moved from done back into review.
+If it hasn't been moved from done to in review and back into done, then it is safe to delete the task.
+It's possible that the task just wasn't moved to done when it was imported to the treasury manager.